elMaestroAlex/mind-project/readme.md

 ## Motivation

 Tensorflow is great but complex framework.
-Mind project allow you following aspects
+Mind project allows you following aspects:
 * Write TensorFlow models in declarative way
 * Include submodels to models (deep learning) just in 1 string
 * Build complex graphs in cascade style
 * Export graphs from TF models trained by Python to Mind and vice versa.
-* Reduce requrements of math for TF users
+* Reduce requirements of math for TF users

 ## Contacts